Connected algebraic groups acting on three-dimensional Mori fibrations: Preliminaries

-In any case, even if $\Bir(X)$ has no structure of algebraic group or ind-algebraic group associated to the above families / morphisms, we can define a topology on $\Bir(X)$.
+In any case, even if $\Bir(X)$ has no structure of algebraic group or ind-algebraic group associated with the above families / morphisms, we can define a topology on $\Bir(X)$.
 This was done implicitly in \cite{Dem70} and explicitly in \cite{Ser00}. \begin{definition} Let $X$ be a variety.
-A subset~$F\subseteq \Bir(X)$ is \emph{closed in the Zariski topology} if for any variety~$A$ $($or more generally any locally noetherian algebraic scheme$)$ and any morphism~$A\to \Bir(X)$ the preimage of~$F$ is closed. \end{definition}
+A subset~$F\subseteq \Bir(X)$ is \emph{closed in the Zariski topology} if for any variety~$A$ $($or more generally any $\k$-scheme locally of finite type $A)$ and any morphism~$A\to \Bir(X)$ the preimage of~$F$ is closed. \end{definition}

-We can then characterize of algebraic subgroups of $\Bir(X)$, when $X$ is rational. \begin{definition} Each element $f\in \Bir(\p^n)$ can be written as
+We can then characterise algebraic subgroups of $\Bir(X)$, when $X$ is rational. \begin{definition} Each element $f\in \Bir(\p^n)$ can be written as

 where the $f_0,\dots,f_n\in \k[x_0,\dots,x_n]$ are homogeneous of the same degree $d$.
 Taking the polynomials without a common factor, the \emph{degree of $f$} is equal to $d$.